Gizmoo2000/Trove-csv-Convert/README.md

 This is a VS2022 WPF project using NET 6, C# 10 and Newtonsoft.Json.
 It has been tested it on windows 10 and 11, it will ask you to download the “.Net Desktop Runtime 6 (x64)” from Microsoft if you do not already have it.

-Thanks to Morrikan & RabidSquirrel for the info used in building this utility and the awesome work they are doing on the Dungeon Helper project.
-I are not affiliated with the VoK team in any way.
+Thanks to Morrikan & RabidSquirrel for the information they provided for the building of this utility and the awesome work they are doing on the Dungeon Helper project.
+I am not affiliated with the VoK team in any way.
 This is just a project I build for myself and wanted to share with other users of Trove.
-Please do not bother Morrikan & RabidSquirrel, They are extremely busy working on the awesome DH project which we all enjoy so much.
-If you have any questions or problems, Please contact me at gizmoo2000@tutanota.com or DM me on Discord at Gizmoo2000.
+Please do not bother Morrikan & RabidSquirrel or use their discord channel for help with this utility, They are extremely busy working on the awesome DH project which we all enjoy so much.
+If you have any questions or problems, Please contact me at gizmoo2000@tutanota.com or DM me on Discord at Gizmoo2000, I will be happy to help.

 Instructions.